Views API#

 extra_query_params: ClassVar[Iterable[str]] = ()#

-Extra query-parameter keys to allow on the listing endpoint in addition to those derived from the response schema.
-Use this when a view intentionally consumes a custom query parameter (e.g. an ?include_deleted=true escape hatch on a soft-delete mixin) that isn’t a filter on a schema field.
-Without this, the strict unknown-key guard would reject the request with 422.
+Extra query-parameter keys to allow on the listing endpoint beyond those derived from the response schema.
+Use this when a view consumes a custom parameter (e.g. ?include_deleted=true on a soft-delete mixin).
+Without this, the strict unknown-key guard rejects the request with 422.

 get_relationship_loader_options() list[Any]#